sixhops/css-box-model-and-positioning/README.md

 With CSS properties and values, it is possible to apply specific styles to each of these elements, and change the way they behave and/or display on the page.

-## Box Model Demo - Codealong (5 mins)
+## Box Model Demo - Codealong (5 mins "WE DO")

 Let's write some HTML we can come back to and use to visualize what we're talking about.

 - Create an new directory called `box-model-work`
-- Create html page called `index.html` with an externally linked css stylesheet called `main.css`
+- Create html page called `index.html` with an externally linked css stylesheet called `style.css`
 - Inside your html page create a "container" div holding four divs within.
 - Inside our CSS page, make the container a 500px gray square containing 100px squares within that are red, blue, green, and black.